Connecticut Tax Tips for Senior Citizens

 Sales and use taxes are calculated on the sales price after reducing the price by the value of any coupons presented.
 Any additional value assigned by the retailer, such as to double or triple the coupon, is also excluded from the sales price.

 For example, if the original price of an item is $3.00 and you present a coupon for 50 cents off the item, the taxable price is $2.50.
 The total price of the item, including the sales tax, is $2.65.

 Use Tax: When the seller of goods or provider of taxable services does not collect the sales tax, you must pay use tax.
-You must file a use tax return annually to report purchases of taxable goods or services on which Connecticut sales tax was not paid.
+You must file a use tax return annually to report purchases of taxable goods or services on which you have not paid Connecticut sales tax.

 Part III.
 Succession Tax

 The Connecticut succession tax began to be phased out in 1997 and is scheduled for total repeal in 2008.
 There is a total exemption from Connecticut succession tax if the entire estate passes to a surviving spouse.
 For estates of decedents dying on or after January 1, 2001, any part of the net taxable estate passing to Class A beneficiaries is no longer subject to the tax.

 A succession tax return must be filed for all deceased residents of Connecticut and for all deceased nonresidents owning real or tangible personal property located in Connecticut, even if no tax is due.
 For a resident decedent's estate, the tax applies to all property, except for real property and tangible personal property located outside Connecticut.
 For a nonresident decedent's estate, the tax applies only to real property and tangible personal property located in Connecticut.
 The tax rate depends on the relationship of the beneficiary to the decedent and the size of the estate.

 For information and tax tables for estates of decedents dying after 1996, see Special Notice 2003(13), 2003 Legislative Changes Affecting the Succession Tax.